Synchronize your clusters or schedule migrations

 storkctl get migration -n <migrationnamespace>

-Verify the status of your migration by running the following command on your destination cluster.
+2. Verify your application and associated resources have been migrated by running the following command on your destination cluster: